LunchDictator/LunchDictator/README.md

 LunchDictator
 =============

-An application which tells us where to go for lunch
+An application which tells us (and the world) where to go for lunch